clay/claycli/README.md

 Compile fonts from `styleguides/<name>/fonts/` to the `public` directory.
 By default (and if `--linked` is specified or `CLAYCLI_COMPILE_LINKED_FONTS` is set), this will generate a `public/css/_linked-fonts.<name>.css` file with `@font-face` declarations and copy the original font file to `public/fonts/`.
 Note that naming collisions are possible when using fonts of the same filename across different styleguides.
 If `--inlined` is specified (or `CLAYCLI_COMPILE_INLINED_FONTS` is set), this will generate a `public/css/_inlined-fonts.<name>.css` file with `@font-face` declarations that include a base64-encoded copy of the font.

-`@font-face` declarations are generated based on the filename of the original font file, with a simple convention to support varied weights and styles.
+`@font-face` declarations are generated based on the filename of the original font file, with a simple convention to support various weights and styles.

 * `<name>.<ext>` font with normal weight and style
 * `<name>-<weight>.<ext>` or `<name>-<style>.<ext>` specify a font weight _or_ style
 * `<name>-<weight>-<style>.<ext>` specify a font weight _and_ style

 All named and numbered font weights are supported, as well as the `italic` and `oblique` font styles.
-When referencing fonts in your CSS, use the (case-insensitive) `<name>` for your `font-family>` rule and the `font-weight` and `font-style` rules will work as expected.
-Supported font types are `woff`, `woff2`, `otf`, and `ttf`.
+When referencing fonts in your CSS, use the (case-insensitive) `<name>` for your `font-family` rule so the `font-weight` and `font-style` rules will work as expected.
+Supported font extensions are `woff`, `woff2`, `otf`, and `ttf`.

 Specifying `--minify` (or using `CLAYCLI_COMPILE_MINIFIED` or more specifically `CLAYCLI_COMPILE_MINIFIED_FONTS`) will run the generated font CSS through [`clean-css`](https://github.com/jakubpawlowicz/clean-css).